Grove

 The religious census of 1851 recorded that Grove parish covered an area of 1,287 acres and included a total population of 92 parishioners.
 There was space for 100 parishioners in the church, 22 of which were free.
 The general congregation in the morning was usually attended by 35 parishioners, whilst around 45 attended in the afternoon.
 There were 20 children enrolled in Sunday School, 10 attending in the morning and 10 in the evening.
 The living at this time was valued at £11 14s.
 2d., whilst the tithes had been commuted for £144.

-The new building incorporated a nave, chancel, north transept, south porch, a vestry on the north side of the chancel, and a tower with two bells and a clock surmounted by a spire.
-The style had been described as a variation of ‘Late Decorated’.
+The new church consists of a nave, chancel, north transept, south porch, a vestry on the north side of the chancel, and a tower with two bells and a clock surmounted by a spire.
+The style has been described as a variation of ‘Late Decorated’.
+The lower storey of the tower is vaulted and forms the baptistry containing the font and also the commemorative slabs of the Hercy family which were transferred from the old church.

 Grove St Helen was visited on 23 June 1914 at 4.00 p.m. by Edwyn Hoskyns, Bishop of Southwell, for the purposes of a parochial visitation.
 The rector at this time was A. K. Moore, and the parish was valued at £126.
 The population of the parish was 148, and the church could accommodate 120 parishioners.
 There were 26 children enrolled in Sunday School, whilst 33 were enrolled in church day school.